delete_bonds group-ID style arg keyword ...

-multi args = none atom args = an atom type bond args = a bond type angle args = an angle type dihedral args = a dihedral type improper args = an improper type stats args = none
+multi arg = none atom arg = an atom type or range of types (see below) bond arg = a bond type or range of types (see below) angle arg = an angle type or range of types (see below) dihedral arg = a dihedral type or range of types (see below) improper arg = an improper type or range of types (see below) stats arg = none

-delete_bonds frozen multi remove delete_bonds all atom 4 special delete_bonds all stats
+delete_bonds frozen multi remove delete_bonds all atom 4 special delete_bonds all bond 0*3 special delete_bonds all stats

 Turn off (or on) molecular topology interactions, i.e. bonds, angles, dihedrals, impropers.
 This command is useful for deleting interactions that have been previously turned off by bond-breaking potentials.
 It is also useful for turning off topology interactions between frozen or rigid atoms.
 Pairwise interactions can be turned off via the neigh_modify exclude command.
 The fix shake command also effectively turns off certain bond and angle interactions.